Capital punishment in Florida: History

 Prior to 1923, executions in Florida were carried out by county governments, usually by hanging.
 In 1923, the Florida Legislature made electrocution the official method of execution.
 The new electric chair was originally housed at Union Correctional Institution, but moved to Florida State Prison in 1962.

 The first electrocution was of Frank Johnson on October 7, 1924.
 The new electrocution law was challenged by the circuit court of Union County in June 1929 on the grounds that, as he was neither elected or appointed, the prison superintendent could not perform executions; the state supreme court upheld the law, however, in November 1930.
 Florida performed its last pre-Furman execution on May 12, 1964.
 After the Supreme Court of the United States struck down all states' death penalty procedures in Furman v.
 Georgia (1972), essentially ruling the imposition of the death penalty at the same time as a guilty verdict unconstitutional, Florida was the first state to draft a newly written statute on August 12, 1972, and all 96 death row inmates (95 male and 1 female) were commuted to life in prison.

 After the Supreme Court permitted the death penalty once more in Gregg v.
 Georgia (1976), the state electrocuted John Arthur Spenkelink on May 25, 1979, which was the second execution in the U.S. since 1967, after that of Gary Gilmore on January 17, 1977, in Utah.

-The state allows executions by lethal injection and electrocution, although the default method was lethal injection.
-A bill was proposed in March 2025 to allow executions by firing squad or nitrogen gas or other methods permitted under the constitution if lethal injection drugs are no longer available.
+The default method is lethal injection; the state also allows electrocution.
+A March 2025 bill proposed specifically allowing alternate methods of firing squad, nitrogen gas or other constitutionally allowable methods if lethal injection drugs were no longer available.

-On July 31, 2025, Florida broke its record of most executions in a year, post-Furman with 9 executions.
-On September 30, 2025, when the 13th execution of the year was carried out, Florida carried out the most executions in a single year in the state's history.
+On July 31, 2025, with its 9th execution of the year, Florida broke its record of most executions in a year, post-Furman.
+On September 30, with its 13th execution of the year, Florida carried out the most executions in a single year in all of its state history.
+On December 18, with its 19th execution of the year, that of serial killer Frank A. Walls, Florida had executed more people in one year than any other U.S. state in the past 15 years.

+On July 28, 2026, 80-year-old Dominick Anthony Occhicone Jr. became the oldest person executed in the state for the 1986 murders of his ex-girlfriends parents.
+Earlier that year two 74-year-old prisoners were executed.
+Dusty Ray Spencer was executed on June 25, 2026 for the 1992 murder of his ex-wife Karen, and Dennis Michael Sochor was executed on July 14, 2026, for the 1981 rape and murder of Patricia Gifford.

+Florida has conducted 33 documented double executions between 1924 and 2026.
+The state's most recent double execution occurred on July 28, 2026, when James Aren Duckett and Dominick Anthony Occhicone Jr. were both executed for murder.